-Adjusted EBITDA, adjusted EBITDA margin, adjusted net profit, adjusted profit per share, working capital, adjusted gross debt and net debt, are non-FRS financial metrics that, we believe, are pertinent measures of feroglobe's success.
+Adjusted EBITDA, adjusted EBITDA margin, adjusted net profit, adjusted profit per share, working capital, adjusted gross debt and net debt, are non-ERS financial metrics that, we believe, are perfinent measures of Feroglobe's success.
 The Company has included these financial metrics to provide supplemental measures of its performance.
-We believe hase metrics are important because they eliminate items that have less bearing on the Company's current and Alute operating performance and highlight themas in this care business that may not otherwise be deparent when relying sately on FRS financial measures.
+We believe these metrics are important because they eliminate items that have less bearing on the Company's current and future operating performance and highlight them is into a root of otherwise be apparent when relying solely on IRSI financial measures.